 Bicyclists and passengers in pedicabs share a common vulnerability when it comes to accidents; both lack the protection of metal, seat belts, and airbags that motor vehicles provide.
 This lack of protection often increases the severity of injuries bicyclists and pedicab passengers suffer in accidents.
-Due to the influx in people and traffic, a pedicab or bicycle accident may be a more frequent occurrence in New York City or other large metropolises.
-At Levine & Slavit, PLLC, our attorneys are experienced in handling a wide range of injury cases, including pedicab and bicycle accidents.
+Due to the influx in people and traffic, a pedicab or bike accident is a more frequent occurrence in New York City and Manhattan.
+At Levine & Slavit, PLLC, our attorneys are experienced in handling a wide range of injury cases, including pedicab and bike accidents.

 Pedicab and Bicycle Accident Laws and Liability

 A pedicab is a bicycle with a carriage attached to its back where passengers can sit.
 It is a means of for-hire transportation used frequently throughout NYC.
 The carriage is unprotected, with nothing behind it to cushion the impact of a collision from the rear.
 Because of a number of accidents where passengers in pedicabs were seriously injured, New York City enacted regulations that became effective on November 30, 2009.
 These regulations require that all pedicabs be registered, inspected and insured, and pedicab drivers must obtain a pedicab driver license.
 Each pedicab must have certain safety features such as providing seat belts and must have posted a sign setting forth information including the name of the licensee, the registration number, and how to contact the NYC Department of Consumer Affairs if there is a complaint.